N-Shimoda/KG-MCQA/README.md

 ### Single experiment

-To run a single MCQA using specified RE method, use the next command.
+To run a single MCQA using the specified RE method, use the next command.

 ```shell
 python mcqa.py [dataset_path] [re_method]
 ```

-Choice of `re_method` are as follows.
+Choices of `re_method` are as follows.
 | `re_method` | Model name | Dataset | Relation types |
 |-------------|--------------------|---------|------------|
 | `rebel` | REBEL | REBEL | 220 |